Costa Rican Chicharron Recipe- Chicharrones de cerdo

 Ingredients:

-- 2-3 cups cooking oil (for frying, I use vegetable oil)
+- cooking oil (for frying- I use vegetable oil)

 Instructions:

-Cut the pork into 1/2 – 2-inch cubes and place in a marinating bowl.
+Cut the pork into 1/2 – 2-inch cubes (or just cut into bite size pieces) and place in a marinating bowl.
+Juice the lime and press the garlic.
 Mix in the lime, garlic, and salt.
 Cover and refrigerate overnight.

 Substitutions

 You can fry in any oil you prefer too- peanut oil or canola oils both give a good flavor.
-Many Costa Rican will fry chicharrones in pork fat as well.
+Many Costa Ricans will fry chicharrones in pork fat as well.

 Variations

-You could cut down on the fat content in this recipe by slow cooking or baking the pork and then flash-frying it just before serving.
-A chicharron is always crispy.
+You could cut down on the fat content in this chicharrones recipe by slow cooking or baking the pork and then flash-frying it just before serving.
+A chicharrón is always crispy.

 Some people make chicharrones de pollo using chicken bites, or chicharrones de res using boneless beef ribs.
-The marinating and frying process is the same on both of those.
+The marinating and frying process is the same for both of those.

 Serving Suggestions

-The chicharrones are usually served with fried yucca sticks, Costa Rican chimichurri, salsa rosada and lots of lime.
+This chicharrones recipe is usually served with fried yucca sticks, Costa Rican chimichurri, salsa rosada and lots of lime.

 Traditional restaurants will serve the chicharrón on a wooden board covered with a banana leaf.
 Sometimes a homemade Costa Rican tortilla will accompany the dish as well.